DRG-Modding/Community-Modkit/README.md

 - `_ModHub` which is the latest version of the mod hub framework files

 ## UnrealLink

+While most people use Visual Studio for opening the project solution as it is free, there is also another option if you have access to it anyway.

 The [Jetbrains Rider](https://www.jetbrains.com/rider/download) IDE has a special system called [Unreal Link](https://www.jetbrains.com/help/rider/Unreal_Engine__UnrealLink_RiderLink.html) that enables advanced integration between the IDE and the editor.
 Here's an example of what UnrealLink could look like if you use it: